ptomato/talks/tc39-2022-11/README.md

 ---

-# When is it ready for Stage 4?
+# What is needed for Stage 4?

 - test262 nearing completion
 - Implementations known to be near completion: SerenityOS, V8
+- Implementations in progress: SpiderMonkey, JSC
 - Pull request into ECMA-262 would be giant; stage it in sections?

 <!--